-Uneven pavement can be caused by differing heights, improperly laid slabs, soil and weather erosion, cracks, and other potentially hazardous conditions that develop over time on pavement.
-In some cases, a slip or fall on uneven pavement may result in minor injuries, but in other cases, the injuries may be long-term or even fatal.
+Uneven pavement can be caused by differing heights, improperly laid slabs, soil and weather erosion, cracks, and other potentially hazardous conditions that develop over time.
+In some cases, a slip and fall on uneven pavement may result in minor injuries.
+In other cases, the injuries may be long-term or even fatal.

 Property owners (including restaurant owners, grocery stores, malls, and other businesses) are expected to maintain their premises in a reasonably safe condition.
 If you had a slip and fall accident on uneven pavement at one of these locations, you may be able to obtain compensation for your injuries.

 Under Florida law, a property owner's duty to maintain the premises in reasonably good repair includes providing warnings to visitors about any hazardous conditions, as well as maintaining sidewalks, parking lots, and other areas.
 This duty extends to anyone who enters the premises lawfully and, in some cases, to children who trespass on the premises.Proving Negligence

 It is important to note that the duty of care that a property owner owes a visitor depends on the status of the visitor.
 In Florida, a visitor may be classified in one of three ways: an invitee, a licensee, or a trespasser.

 An invitee is someone who enters the land for a business purpose (like a customer) and is owed the highest duty of care.
 When it comes to these individuals, a property owner has an obligation not only to keep the premises safe but also to check regularly for hidden hazards.
 As a result, a property owner must address dangerous conditions they knew about or reasonably should have known about.

 Once a plaintiff has demonstrated that the property owner breached the duty of care owed to him or her, the plaintiff must then show that he or she was injured as a direct result of the property owner's negligent conduct.Damages for Personal Injury